-and finalize all recommendations to be placed into the final GPSAF resolution.
+The GPSAF allocation requires a two-thirds vote of the seated voting members for passage.

-h.
-The allocation process will conclude by the last day of classes of the Fall semester and culminate in a
+The resolution must list final allocations of byline funding and must be approved by the last day of classes in the fall semester of the fee-setting year.

-resolution listing final allocations to applicants of byline funding, whether approved or rejected for funding.

-i.
-The Appropriations committee will inform applying organizations of the allocation they received prior to the start of the Spring semester of the fee-setting year.
+The Appropriations Committee will inform applying organizations of the allocation they received before the start of the Spring semester of the fee-setting year.

-Section 4.06 Funding Obligations and Guidelines for Organizations
+Post-Approval Obligations

-a.
-In the spring semester following the setting of the Activity Fee, the Appropriations Committee will make
+In the spring semester following the setting of the Activity Fee, the Appropriations Committee shall develop specific operational guidelines in coordination with each funded organization.

-recommendations for guidelines and obligations regarding individual organizations that have been granted byline

-funding, in consultation with each organization and in line with the organization’s funding application.

-b.
-Such obligations and guidelines shall be passed by ⅔ majority vote of seated members and appended to this
+Guidelines require two-thirds approval by the GPSA and are appended to this Appendix.

-document.

-c.
-Every byline cycle, the Appropriations Committee will update this appendix in the form of a resolution to the

-GPSA during the spring semester.
+Every byline cycle, the Appropriations Committee will update this appendix in the form of a resolution to the GPSA during the spring semester.

 This update shall take place after the GPSAF is approved and shall replace the previous appendix in its entirety.

+Obligations

+General Obligations

+All events (concerts, lectures, films, etc.) funded by GPSAF allocations, and for which admission is charged:

+Cornell students shall receive a reasonable discount to reflect their prior contribution.via GPSAF

+Cornell students shall be given the first opportunity to purchase tickets.
+At least the first day of ticket sales must be exclusively for Cornell students.

+Regarding publicity, each organization shall include the following (or similar) statement on all fliers, posters, promotions, programs, and literature: “Funded in part by the Graduate and Professional Student Activity Fee.”

+Each organization shall include electronic copies of publicity documents for events in the current funding cycle.

+At a minimum, organizations will advertise to Graduate Students in the Graduate School Announcement (or its successor publication) and Professional Students to their respective college-wide listservs (lawstudent-events-L@cornell.edu, GM-~MBA20XX@groups.cornell.edu [replace ‘20XX’ with year corresponding to graduation dates of current student body].)

+Organizations must also take additional reasonable steps to ensure Graduate/Professional students are aware of their events.

-Item V. Obligations
+Additional GPSA-specific Obligations

-Section 5.01 The GPSA shall assist GPSAF recipients in adhering to the obligations and guidelines as follows:

-a.
-The GPSA shall provide each organization, as well as the Dean of Students and the Dean of the Graduate

-School, a current copy of the obligations and guidelines and of the GPSA Charter each year.
+The GPSA shall provide each organization, as well as the Dean of Students and the Dean of the Graduate School, a current copy of the obligations and guidelines and of the GPSA Charter each year.

-b.
-Each organization shall be notified of any GPSA meeting in which legislation concerning or affecting GPSAF
+Each organization shall be notified of any GPSA meeting in which legislation concerning or affecting GPSAF recipients is pending.